 By the end of this itinerary we also interviewed George, base manager at Alimos Marina, one of the largest marinas in Greece, located South West of Athens.
 Alimos Marina is the best spot to sail through the Saronic Islands.

 Discovering the Saronic Gulf: 7 Day sailing itinerary

-Piraeus is known by all as the main port of Athens, but very few know the beauties and this city.
+The main Marina in Athens is named Alimos Marina Kalamaki.
+The majority of sailing charters start from there.
+Close to Alimos you can visit Piraeus, known by all as the main commercial port of Athens, but very few know the beauties and this city.
 One of the most authentic areas is Maniatika, a place where tradition, art and architecture have remained unchanged over the decades.
 The Pasalimani area is a different one, more lively where you can relax in one of the cafés or restaurants in the area.
 Here you will find the famous and picturesque stone clock, a meeting point for the locals.

 Mikrolimano marina in Athens

 Due to its proximity to the mainland coast, Aegina is an island in the Saronic Gulf, a destination of many sailors and boats in general.
 In the main town, you can visit the church of Agios Nikolaos and many temples.
 The sea is so crystal clear that you hardly need goggles or masks to admire the seabed if you enjoy snorkelling.
 Also not to be missed are the pistachios produced on the spot.